How to Scale Paid User Acquisition in 2023: A 5-Step Process for Success

 Already at the beginning of 2020, at REPLUG, we understood the urgency of rethinking the approach to paid user acquisition and app marketing in general.
 We decided to develop the Growth Rocket Model—based on the belief that app marketing success results from a holistic approach to growth activities.

-The GRM shows as Paid UA is just a part of App Growth—and, exactly like on a real rocket—it needs to work in cooperation with all the other components to guarantee a successful trip to space.
+The GRM shows that Paid UA is just a part of App Growth—and, exactly like on a real rocket—it needs to work in cooperation with all the other components to guarantee a successful trip to space.

 You can read how to apply the Growth Rocket Model in detail in this article.